It’s for the Birds! 3 Carolina Raptors Centers You Won’t Want To Miss

 Coming in for a landing.
 Aviation Conservation Center photo by Chris Smith

-Tours of the facility start at the education center and outdoor amphitheater, including a flying field nearly a football field in length.
-It’s at the outdoor amphitheater where visitors can experience the beauty and majesty of these Carolina raptors during the flight demonstrations.
-Not only can visitors enjoy the thrill of these birds free-flying overhead, but they also have the opportunity to see the birds up close and learn more about them.
-Each demonstration includes five different Carolina raptors which can vary by season or even daily.
-Staff at the Center say that the flight demonstration is typically the highlight of everyone’s visit.
+Not only can visitors enjoy the thrill of these birds free-flying overhead at the raptors centers, but they also have the opportunity to see the birds up close and learn more about them.
+Each demonstration includes five different birds which can vary by season or even daily.
+Staff at the Center say that the flight demonstration is typically the highlight of everyone's visit.

 Visitors can also enjoy the observation deck (if you visit in the fall don’t miss your chance to view the hawk migration), the Vulture Restaurant (a large field where leftover food is put out for the vultures to eat), and the gift shop.
-The site is also home to a medical center which treats injured Carolina raptors, but the medical clinic is closed to the public.
-This is easily one of the best things to do with kids in Charleston.
+The site is also home to a medical center which treats injured birds, but the medical clinic is closed to the public.

 Aviation Conservation Center photo by Chris Smith